Birżebbuġa: Transport

-Coat of arms

-Birżebbuġa's coat of arms shows a blue chevron and olive branch on a white field.
-The blue represents the nearby waters of the Mediterranean Sea and the olive branch the major importance of olives to the local economy, in former times.

 Sports

 The locality hosts a number of football teams.
 Birżebbuġa St. Peter's F.C. currently compete in Group A of the Maltese National Amateur League (after a merging of the now defunct Maltese Second Division and the Maltese Third Division), after languishing at the bottom of Maltese football for years.
 The highest tier Birzebbugia St. Peter's has played in was the Maltese First Division.
 The club was promoted to this division in 2010, due to a league expansion, but was subsequently relegated in 2015.
 As well as its Seniors' team, the club also possesses a prosperous nursery which is run by Birzebbuga Windmills FC.

 Birzebbuga St. Peters' is also in a collaboration with a newly founded futsal team, Birzebbuga St. Peters' FC Futsal, which is competing in the Maltese Futsal Fourth Division Section A as of 2011.
 Apart from these clubs, an amateur football team is also present, Birzebbuga Tigers FC.

 Birzebbuga also has its own water polo team, Birzebbuga A.S.C. (also known as Birzebbugia Freeport), which plays in the Maltese Waterpolo First Division.

 Furthermore, Birzebbuga has its own 'Boċċi' club, which competes in the Second Division of the Maltese Bocci Federation League.